6 Age Related Eye Conditions You Need to Know About

 As we age, it’s common for our vision to change.
 With the right care, these changes can be properly managed and treated so that they don’t have a significant effect on your daily life.
 Read on for useful eye care advice from senior living specialists in Camden County, New Jersey.

-- Age-related macular degeneration: This disease causes the macula (the part of your eye that sees fine details and colors) to deteriorate.
-This will cause your central vision to worsen (making reading, watching TV and fine work like embroidery difficult) but does not effect your peripheral vision.
+- Age-related macular degeneration.
+This disease causes the macula (the part of your eye that sees fine details and colors) to deteriorate.
+This will cause your central vision to worsen (making reading, watching TV and fine work like embroidery difficult) but does not affect your peripheral vision.
 Early detection is essential to controlling this disease and reducing severe permanent damage.

 For seniors, it is more important than ever to visit an optometrist for an eye exam at least once a year.
 Your doctor will be able to keep a record of your eye health and conditions, advise you on how to keep your eyes healthy and provide specialist treatment for any conditions you may have.

 For more information on Collingswood and our other New Jersey communities, please contact us today and request a personal tour.